33du/tech-note/js/regular-expressions.md

 ```

 #### exec
 return null if no match was found and return an object with information about the match otherwise
+(an array containing all matched groups)
 ```
 let match = /\d+/.exec("one two 100");
 console.log(match); // → ["100"]